nos81/QIT-python/README.txt

 For interactive use the `IPython <http://ipython.org/>`_ interactive shell is recommended.

-The latest version can be downloaded from our website,
+The latest version can be found on our website,

   http://qit.sourceforge.net/

-The toolkit is installed by simply unzipping it, or downloading it directly from the Git repository.
+The toolkit is installed by downloading it from the Python Package Index, or directly from the Git repository.
 For an interactive session, start IPython with ::